sannybuilder/library/assets/vc_unreal/docs/PRINT_BIG.md

+This command prints a big message.
+Several messages of different styles can be displayed on the screen at the same time.
+Displaying another message of the same style will overwrite the previous message except when the style involves fading (styles `1` and `2`) &mdash; the message will be overwritten once the fading sequence finishes before the time on the next message ends.
+This command takes priority over PRINT_BIG_Q, another command that behaves almost like this command but with a lower priority.

-CLEO provides similar commands PRINT_BIG_STRING and PRINT_BIG_FORMATTED, which does not require GXT label.
+CLEO provides similar commands PRINT_BIG_STRING and PRINT_BIG_FORMATTED, which does not require a GXT label.